 This beautiful description of courage has reminded me that this virtue has indeed been there for me at those times when I have faced great challenges.
 In those moments I have often felt drawn to the power within my own heart.
 This has always made me feel so alive and exhilarated, filled with feelings of freedom and joy.

-Thank you, Gurumayi, for reminding us to apply this virtue of courage to “meet the demands of each moment" and to stay steady in our
+I’m grateful to be reminded to apply this virtue of courage to “meet the demands of each moment” and to stay steady in my sadhana.